hyperledger/fabric/docs/source/test_network.md

 The `deployCC` subcommand will install the **fabcar** chaincode on ``peer0.org1.example.com`` and ``peer0.org2.example.com`` and then deploy the chaincode on the channel specified using the channel flag (or `mychannel` if no channel is specified).
+If are deploying a chaincode for the first time, the script will install the chaincode dependencies.
 By default, The script installs the Golang version of the fabcar chaincode.
 However, you can use the language flag, `-l`, to install the Java or javascript versions of the chaincode.

 After the **fabcar** chaincode definition has been committed to the channel, the script initializes the chaincode by invoking the `init` function and then invokes